taataa/tapspace/docs/api/v2/index.md

 - options, various types:
   - a boolean, set false to disable the ability to dilate.
   - an optional object with properties:
-    - *center*
+    - *pivot*
       - optional [Point](#tapspacegeometrypoint).
-Specifies a center point that stays fixed during dilation.
+Specifies a fixed point that stays fixed during dilation.
 If the point is relative to the inner basis of the item, then the dilation center follows possible translations of the item.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>